mockoon/mockoon.com/content/docs/latest/response-configuration/xml-support.md

 }
 ```

-> Please refer to [xml-js documentation](https://www.npmjs.com/package/xml-js) for more detail on how the XML is parsed.
+> 📘 Please refer to [xml-js documentation](https://www.npmjs.com/package/xml-js) for more detail on how the XML is parsed.

+> 🛠️ Use our [XML to JSON converter](/tools/xml-to-json/) to get a preview of how Mockoon will convert your XML to JSON.